mongodb-developer/laravel-mongodb-starter-kit/README.md

 Start building your Laravel + MongoDB-powered application!

-For learn more about integration MongoDB in Laravel applications, refer to the [official Laravel Documentations](https://laravel.com/docs/12.x/mongodb).
+For learn more about integrating MongoDB in Laravel applications, refer to the [official MongoDB Documentations](https://www.mongodb.com/docs/drivers/php/laravel-mongodb/current/quick-start/).

 ---